Graduate School Bulletin

 JRN 588: Graduate Internship

 A practical, hands-on application of journalistic skills in a real-world setting.
-Student participate in a semester-long internship with an organization or institution devoted to one or more of the program¿s themes of solutions journalism, data-driven reporting, and/or inclusive communication.
+Students participate in a semester-long internship with an organization or institution devoted to one or more of the program¿s themes of solutions journalism, data-driven reporting, and/or inclusive communication.
 The work must allow students to apply journalistic skills related to the educational goals of the program.
 Student interns will report regularly to a faculty member and will submit a portfolio of their work at the conclusion of the internship.

 1-6 credits,